 206 4.
 Environmental Consequences 4.4 Impacts on Cultural Resources

-4.4.1 Impact Assessment Methodology The cultural resources impact assessment methodology used in Chapter 4.4 of the PSPP PA/FEIS, along with the updated cultural resources studies conducted in 2013 (The BLM is awaiting cultural resource studies to identify resources that could be affected by the PSEGS but were not previously analyzed in the PSPP PA/FEIS.
-Upon completion of those studies, their findings will be incorporated into the impact analysis contained within this section and integrated into the Final SEIS), was used to analyze the impacts of the PSEGS in this Draft SEIS.
-The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Chapter 4.4.
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.4.3 below).
+4.4.1 Impact Assessment Methodology The cultural resources impact assessment methodology used in Chapter 4.4 of the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement (PSPP PA/FEIS), along with the updated cultural resources studies conducted in 2013 (The Bureau of Land Management (BLM) is awaiting cultural resource studies to identify resources that could be affected by the Palen Solar Electric Generating System but were not previously analyzed in the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement.
+Upon completion of those studies, the studies' findings will be incorporated into the impact analysis contained within this section and integrated into the Final Supplemental Environmental Impact Statement), was used to analyze the impacts of the Palen Solar Electric Generating System in this Draft Supplemental Environmental Impact Statement.
+The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement Chapter 4.4.
+The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft Supplemental Environmental Impact Statement to reflect the updated cumulative scenario (see Section 4.4.3 below).

-Area of Potential Effects The Area of Potential Effects (APE) for the PSEGS is as follows: 1.
-For direct effects, the APE is defined as the area included within the PSEGS ROW grant.
-This includes areas that were not included in the PSPP APE, such as the gen-tie line reroute and natural gas line addition.
-2. For indirect effects, the APE is the PSEGS ROW grant plus a 15-mile buffer, to take into account potential indirect (i.e. visual or auditory) effects to historic properties, including ethnographic or tribal resources.
+Area of Potential Effects The Area of Potential Effects (APE) for the Palen Solar Electric Generating System is as follows: 1.
+For direct effects, the Area of Potential Effects is defined as the area included within the Palen Solar Electric Generating System Right of Way (ROW) grant.
+This includes areas that were not included in the Palen Solar Power Project Area of Potential Effects, such as the generation-tie line reroute and natural gas line addition.
+2. For indirect effects, the Area of Potential Effects is the Palen Solar Electric Generating System Right of Way grant plus a 15-mile buffer, to take into account potential indirect (i.e., visual or auditory) effects to historic properties, including ethnographic or tribal resources.

-Cultural Resources Inventory The BLM is awaiting cultural resource studies to identify resources that could be affected by the PSEGS that were not analyzed in the PSPP PA/FEIS.
-These studies will include an inventory of cultural resources contained within the APE.
-The potential effects of the PSEGS will be described in the context of the APE.
-The analysis and impact conclusions will be presented in this chapter and integrated into the Final EIS.
-Results of the cultural records search and inventory work performed for the PSPP are provided in Section 3.4 of the PSPP PA/FEIS.
-4.4.2 Direct and Indirect Impacts of the PSEGS As described in PSPP PA/FEIS Section 4.4, ground-disturbing construction activities associated with the development of a solar project on the proposed site could have a direct impact on cultural resources and historic properties by damaging and displacing artifacts, diminishing site integrity and altering the characteristics that make the resources significant.
+Cultural Resources Inventory The Bureau of Land Management is awaiting cultural resource studies to identify resources that could be affected by the Palen Solar Electric Generating System that were not analyzed in the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement.
+These studies will include an inventory of cultural resources contained within the Area of Potential Effects.
+The potential effects of the Palen Solar Electric Generating System will be described in the context of the Area of Potential Effects.
+The analysis and impact conclusions will be presented in this chapter and integrated into the Final Environmental Impact Statement.
+Results of the cultural records search and inventory work performed for the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement are provided in Section 3.4 of the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement.

+4.4.2 Direct and Indirect Impacts of the Palen Solar Electric Generating System As described in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement Section 4.4, ground-disturbing construction activities associated with the development of a solar project on the proposed site could have a direct impact on cultural resources and historic properties by damaging and displacing artifacts, diminishing site integrity, and altering the characteristics that make the resources significant.
 In addition, in the case of historic architectural resources and places of traditional cultural importance, impacts can occur to the setting of a resource even if the resource is not physically damaged.
-Palen Solar Electric Generating System Draft SEIS 4.4-1 July 2013
+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement 4.4-1 July 2013